Charity talks about beginning her journey as 'The Bachelorette'

 Twenty-five men arrive, along with her brother Nehemiah, for her first night in "Bachelor" mansion.

-"I was surprised at how many connections I formed night one," Larson said.
+"I was surprised at how many connections I formed night one," Lawson said.

 She said that she has a different perspective on what Zach went through during his season of "The Bachelor" and the tough decisions he had to make.